mesosphere/dcos-docs-site/pages/1.11/tutorials/dcos-debug/scenarios/index.md

+---
+layout: layout.pug
+title: Practice Deployment Debugging Scenarios on DC/OS
+excerpt: Now apply the application debugging
+menuWeight: 31
+---

 <!-- IV.
 Hands On Examples Section -->

 <a name=hands-on></a>

-# Hands On: Debugging Application Deployment on DC/OS
+# Practice Deployment Debugging on DC/OS

-In this section, there are three basic debugging scenarios for practice.
+In this section, there are three basic debugging scenarios to practice.
 We encourage you to try to debug these scenarios without the solution before skipping to the solution.

 ## Prerequisites